 When we first started researching places we wanted to see in the Philippines, we had a list that would have taken nearly 3 months to get through.

 The problem?
-Like many people, we only had two weeks off of work to make this trip happen.
+Like many people, we only had two weeks off of work to make this trip to the Philippines happen.
 So as you can imagine, we had to cut a ton of places from our wish list.

 Truthfully, two weeks isn’t much time in the Philippines.
 It is a country made up of islands, and therefore transportation can be (understandably) challenging.
 If you want to visit more than one island during your visit, you will likely need to devote an entire day to travel.

 By following this itinerary, you will get to explore three islands, see jungles as well as beaches, and some spend time outside the typical “tourist” path.
-You will see a lot during these two weeks, but there are certainly days planned for (much needed) relaxation.
+You will see a lot during these two weeks in the Philippines, but there are certainly days planned for (much needed) relaxation.

 Before your trip: